Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/environment-permissions-setup.md

 In your dbt Cloud account:

-1. Click your account name, above your profile icon on the left side panel, then select **Account settings**.
+1. Click your account name, above your profile icon on the left side panel.
+Then select **Account settings**.
 2. Select **Groups & Licenses**.
 We recommend deleting the default `Owner`, `Member`, and `Everyone` groups and replacing them with your organizational groups to avoid granting users unnecessary elevated privileges.

 <Lightbox src="/img/docs/dbt-cloud/groups-and-licenses.png" width="80%" title="Groups & Licenses page in dbt Cloud with the default groups highlighted."/>